lilykriopelle/codecademy-quiz-app/instructions.md

 # Setup Instructions
 If you choose to do this project on your computer instead of Codecademy, you can download what you'll need by clicking the "Download" button below.
 Make sure you have [Node installed on your computer](https://www.codecademy.com/articles/setting-up-node-locally) and then, inside the project's root directory, run `npm install`.
 Finally, run `npm start` which will automatically open up a new tab in your browser with your running application.
 If a new tab does not appear, you can visit [http://localhost:3000/](http://localhost:3000/).

-## Functionality
-On the `'/topics/new'` page:
-  - Users can create topics
-On the `'/topics'` page:
-  – Users can view all topics
-  – Users can click an individual topic and be redirected to the page for that topic On the `/topics/:topicId` page:
-  - Users can view an individual topic and all quizzes for that topic – Users can click a quiz associated with a topic and be redirected to that quiz's page On the `'quizzes/new'` page:
-  - Users can create quizzes that:
-    - Are associated with topics
-    – Contain lists of flashcards
-      – Users can dynamically change the number of cards in a quiz by adding and removing card fields in the new quiz form On the `'/quizzes'` page:
-  - Users can view all quizzes
-  – Users can click an individual quiz and be redirected to that quiz's page On the `'/quizzes/:quizId'` page:
-  - Users can view an individual quiz and flip cards over – Users can delete a card associated with a quiz

-**TODO ADD GIF HERE**

 ## Prerequisites

 To complete this project, you should have completed Codecademy's [Learn React](https://www.codecademy.com/learn/react-101) and [Learn Redux](https://www.codecademy.com/learn/learn-redux) courses.